**The Transportation Trust Fund, New Jersey’s main source of funding for road and transit projects, is caught in a massive spiral of debt.

 Instead, we’ve borrowed money.
 We have borrowed – and we continue to borrow – so much money that nearly every dollar we raise in taxes for transportation projects from the gas tax and other taxes, almost $900 million a year, is instead going to pay off interest and principal on bonds issued years ago.

-The Transportation Trust Fund goes bankrupt in just a couple of short months (July 1) but the root of the problem extends back decades, as the Regional Plan Association noted in a report that they wrote over five years ago (Read the full report here: http://library.rpa.org/pdf/RPA-Spiral-of-Debt-NJTTF.pdf).
-And this isn’t the first time that they’ve sounded the alarm.
+The Transportation Trust Fund goes bankrupt in just a couple of short months (July 1) but the root of the problem extends back decades, as the Regional Plan Association notes in a report that they wrote over five years ago (Read the full report here: http://library.rpa.org/pdf/RPA-Spiral-of-Debt-NJTTF.pdf).
+And this isn’t the first time that they’ve rung the alarm bells.
 Here’s what they said over 10 years ago, in November 2005:

 But it would be a mistake to trust that cutbacks and revenue redirections can avert this crisis.
 Over two thirds of the transportation budget – $2.5 billion – is at risk.
 Efficiency savings would be negligible in light of this tremendous need, and revenue redirections of this magnitude would severely impede another part of the State budget.
 This is the cost of the transportation system on which New Jersey’s economy, its commuters, and its very ability to function depend.
 A solution is needed, and a large part of it will have to come in the form of new money.